ray-Gabs/ray-Gabs/README.md

 **`Digital Craftsman (Developer/Creator)`**
  <br>
 Just an indie full-stack developer and aspiring content creator, passionate about building innovative web apps, developing games, and sharing knowledge along the way.
 I love experimenting with new technologies, crafting seamless user experiences, and creating engaging content.
-My projects come to life through hands-on development—whether it's coding dynamic applications, designing immersive game worlds, or fine-tuning the smallest details to create polished and functional experiences.
+My projects come to life through hands-on development, whether it's coding dynamic applications, designing immersive game worlds, or fine-tuning the smallest details to create polished and functional experiences.
 I enjoy the entire process, from brainstorming ideas to bringing them to reality with clean code, creative design, and collaboration.

 ###